Amaurobius ferox: Third stage of trophic egg laying

 The third stage of trophic egg laying correlates with oviposition.
 The mother raises her opisthosoma, and oviposition is commenced as she begins a series of slow contractions that last around five minutes.
 As soon as the trophic eggs are released, the young surround them to immediately devour.
 During their meal, their opisthosomae begin to swell very fast and synchronously among all the spiderlings.
 All of the spiderlings take part in eating the mothers’ trophic eggs, and data suggest that all individuals within a clutch eat approximately the same quantity of eggs.
 Once the entire mass of eggs is eaten, the spiderlings’ opisthosomae are at the maximum size, and they then immediately leave to disperse inside the web.

-Eating trophic eggs provides the spiderlings a considerable benefit in terms of weight, as evidence of the opisthosoma’s swelling and the fact that after consuming the trophic eggs, the spiderlings more than double in weight.
-Further, clutches that don’t receive trophic eggs exhibit delays in molting, lower survival rates, and more cannibalism between siblings, indicating that trophic eggs are a required step of the natural developmental process.
+Eating trophic eggs provides the spiderlings a considerable benefit in terms of weight, as evidence of the opisthosoma's swelling and the fact that after consuming the trophic eggs, the spiderlings more than double in weight.
+Further, clutches that do not receive trophic eggs exhibit delays in molting, lower survival rates, and more cannibalism between siblings, indicating that trophic eggs are a required step of the natural developmental process.

 Although intake of trophic eggs is necessary for the natural development of the spiderlings, it is not a requirement for matriphagy.
 However, similar to the effect had on molting, spiderlings that do not consume trophic eggs exhibit delays in matriphagy and also lower survival rates.
 This indicates that the positive effects of matriphagy are not enough to compensate for the previous weight loss due to the lack of trophic eggs.
-Interestingly, mothers are able to supervise the allocation of trophic eggs based on her and her offspring’s state of physiology.
+Interestingly, mothers are able to supervise the allocation of trophic eggs based on her and her offspring's state of physiology.
 For example, mothers separated from their offspring will not lay trophic eggs, and similarly, a mother which has recently laid trophic eggs will not do so again even when exposed to spiderlings who have yet to receive them.
 Likewise, a mother ready to lay trophic eggs will not even when she is in the presence of spiderlings that have already eaten trophic eggs.
 This shows that there are important mother-offspring interactions that mediate the trophic egg behavior.

 Bites

 This species has been known to bite people.
 In one of the most detailed verified instances of an A. ferox bite, the victim immediately experienced dull pain of a very mild intensity, which, according to the victim, was similar to a wasp sting.
 The pain reached its maximum intensity after two hours and disappeared completely after 12 hours.
 Doctors confirmed an area of swelling approximately 6 mm in diameter at the site as well as an associated circle of redness that spanned 30 mm in diameter.
-No fang marks were visible on the victim’s skin, but a tetanus vaccine was administered, and no further treatment was needed.
+No fang marks were visible on the victim's skin, but a tetanus vaccine was administered, and no further treatment was needed.
 After one week, dark red bumps with many small blisters appeared around the bite site, but after one more week the skin completely recovered.